totuni/esp-studio-examplesII/Utilities/Counter/README.md

 # Using Counter Windows to Compare Data Flow
 ## Overview

 This SAS Event Stream Processing project demonstrates the use of the Counter window.
 A Counter window is a simple but powerful analytic tool used to track the number of events passing through a data stream.
-This project showcases three different types of source connectors: CSV file, video input, and timed data stream.
+This project showcases three different types of source connectors: file and socket, video capture, and timer connector.
 It pairs each source connector with a  Counter window to monitor throughput.
 The Counter window is useful for observing data flow rates, detecting anomalies (for example, data dropouts or surges), and measuring performance.
 It is commonly used in monitoring, debugging, and benchmarking real-time event pipelines.

 ## Workflow